What Employers Should Not Keep in Employee Personnel Records

 - Payroll information belongs in the payroll file.

-- Supervisory documentation for the purpose of managing an employee’s work, setting goals, feedback provided and so forth should be filed in a private, supervisor or manager-owned folder.
+- Supervisory documentation for the purpose of managing an employee’s work, setting goals, feedback provided, and so forth should be filed in a private, supervisor, or manager-owned folder.

 - Investigation material including the employee complaint, witness interviews, employee interview, findings, attorney recommendations, and resolution, plus follow-up to ensure no retaliation, should reside in an investigation file that is separate from personnel records.

 - File employee I-9 forms in an I-9 file or location, away from employee personnel records.
+(In the event of a federal review of your I-9s, you do not want to expose any other information relating to your employees.)

 - Employee Equal Opportunity records such as self-identification forms and government reports should not be kept in the personnel file nor anywhere the supervisor has access.